5 Paywall Tests to Grow App Revenue

 Pro tip: If your analytics show that your pre-onboarding paywall is scaring some users away, allow them an easy way out.
 Make your exit button larger, or place it right under your call to action (CTA) with a label like “not right now.”

-2. Features: Decide What to Lock Behind the Paywall
+2. Features: Decide what to lock behind the paywall

 Developers have two choices when deciding which app features users will have to pay to access:

-- Specific high-value features (a freemium model)
+- Specific high-value features (a freemium model with a “soft” paywall)

-- All features (a pay-to-play model)
+- All features (a pay-to-play model with a “hard” paywall)

 While freemium apps often work best without a free trial option, offering a timed free trial makes sense for pay-to-play apps, so users can see what the app is about before committing.
 One exception to this might be a freemium app with paid features whose value is best understood by experiencing them firsthand.